 Deadline and Submission

-The complete proposal should be saved as a single pdf-file (max. file size 8 MB).
-The submission portal was closed on Monday 30th April 2018 at 15:00 Central European Time (CET).
+The complete proposal should be saved as a single pdf-file (max. file size 8 MB), and submitted online.
+The submission portal will close on Monday 30th April 2018 at 15:00 Central European Time (CET).

 We are looking forward to receiving your interesting Citizen Science proposals!